harrisonlab/neonectria_ditissima/Minion_assemblies/Hg199_MinION_2nd.md

 ```

-This merged assembly was polished using Pilon
+This merged assembly was polished using Pilon.
+This needs to be done.

 ```bash
   for Assembly in $(ls assembly/merged_canu_spades/N.dit*/R0905/R0905_pacbio_5k/merged.fasta); do